 As you move into the high school level books, students are able to work more independently.
 The instruction manual for each level is written to the student.
 Students need to watch the DVD presentation then read through the instruction manual before tackling the workbook.
 Workbooks include extra instruction for unusual problems, especially for some of the honors or enrichment problems, but they do not serve as complete course books on their own.

 The honors exercises provide more challenging work with critical thinking, word problems, and practical applications, plus test prep practice and preparation for the math required in advanced science courses.
-The addition of the honors exercises largely alleviates concerns I expressed in my review in the first edition of Top Picks about the program's ability to challenge advanced students.
 Students can also move through the texts more rapidly if they master the lessons quickly.

 While some students might be able to work through the courses independently, many will need parental or tutorial assistance.
 Math-U-See offers online co-op classes for those who might want to take a course with other students under the supervision of an experienced teacher.